meghdadFar/en_ncs_noncompositional_conventionalized/README.txt

 ======================================================================================

-This repository consists of the following files: conv-judgments.csv, noncomp-judgments.csv, README and license.
-Below is the description of these folders:
+This repository consists of the following files: judgments/conv-judgments.csv judgments/noncomp-judgments.csv
+README

+Below is the description of these files:

-(1) conv-judgments.csv: Contains 1042 English noun compounds and 4 conventionalization
+(1) judgments/conv-judgments.csv: Contains 1042 English noun compounds and 4 conventionalization
 judgments for each compound.
 Conventionalization judgments are of three types:

  1: conventionalized
  0: non-conventionalized
  x: conventionalized due to non-compositionality

-(2) noncomp-judgments.csv: Contains the same 1042 English noun compounds and 4 non-compositionality
+(2) judgments/noncomp-judgments.csv: Contains the same 1042 English noun compounds and 4 non-compositionality
 judgments for each compound.
 Non-compositionality judgments are of two types:

  1: non-compositional